tchitchek-lab/Genotate.jar/README.md

 #sudo apt–get install ––reinstall python–pkg–resources
 ```

-A configuration script is available in the tool directory.

-After installation, remove the line waiting for input in the predict_binding.py script as the following:
+After installation, remove the line waiting for input in predict_binding.py as following.

 ```
 #if not sys.stdin.isatty():